 Procedure for obtaining a temporary food permit

 · First, you must have signature authority (authority to sign for your department's, club's or organization's activities) for your organization to apply for a temporary food permit.
 Temporary Food Permit Request Form.
+Submit all temporary food permit applications to EH&S and OSL.

 · Next, you will need to reserve your space through the appropriate campus department.
 You must obtain a reservation before applying for the permit.